The 5 Best Independence Day Celebrations

 4. St. Louis, Missouri

 Lewis and Clark began their Louisiana Purchase Expedition in St. Louis in 1803.
-In 2019, you can begin your Independence Day celebration here on July 4, when Fair Saint Louis kicks off in Gateway Arch National Park.
-Festivities continue for three days and include family entertainment, air shows, concerts (2019 headliners are to be announced) and more—plus fireworks every night.
-The Veiled Prophet Parade, which began in 1878 and was originally modeled after New Orleans’s Mardi Gras, features artist-designed floats, high school marching bands and more than 300 performers.
+Nowadays, you can begin your Independence Day celebration here on July 3rd and 4th, when Celebrate Saint Louis kicks off in Gateway Arch National Park.
+Festivities continue for three days and include family entertainment, air shows, concerts and more—plus fireworks each night.

 Complete your star-spangled holiday with some classic American pastimes.
 Journey to the top of the 630-foot-high Gateway Arch, built as a monument to Thomas Jefferson and St. Louis’s role in the country’s westward expansion.
 Cruise the mighty Mississippi River on a replica 19th-century paddle wheeler.